 • Name of owner or handler, if known

-In the case of a serious dog bite, wash the wound with soap and water, and seek medical attention.
-Then contact a personal injury lawyer.
+In the case of a serious dog bite personal injury, wash the wound with soap and water, and seek medical attention.
+Then contact a dog bite accident lawyer.
 A serious bite involves punctured skin, stitches or other lasting injury.

-You can increase your chances of a successful claim by taking pictures of injuries as soon as possible after the incident.
+You can increase your chances of a successful dog bite injury claim by taking pictures of injuries as soon as possible after the incident.
 If possible, take a photo of the aggressive dog as well as the surrounding area.

 Do your best to get the name of the dog’s owner or handler, especially if you’re in a public place and don’t know where the dog resides.
 You can’t pursue a claim if you don’t know whose dog bit you.

 Most dog bite injuries are covered by homeowner’s insurance (even if the bite occurs away from the home).
-Your personal injury lawyer will therefore probably seek damages from the dog owner’s insurance company.
+Your dog bite accident lawyer will therefore probably seek damages from the dog owner’s insurance company.